vgkholla/Helenus/README.md

 Other details:

-->	This system was built in stages as part of the Distributed Systems course at the UIUC in Fall 2013 (CS 425)
+->	This system was built in stages as part of the Distributed Systems course at UIUC in Fall 2013 (CS 425)

 ->	The BuildStages folder has the 4 stages we built it in.
 So it has a lot of testing files and results too.